JamieS56/Milestone-Project-4/README.md

     ![Fixture page wireframe on desktop](media/README/wireframes/fixtures-desktop.jpg)

-    The Fixtures page consists of  table with both previouse and future fixtures.
+    The Fixtures page just consists of the table of fixtures for people to view.
+It would include both future and previouse fixtures on it.
 Each fixture displays the time and date of the fixture, the score if it had been played and the teams.

     Changes in final design:

-    * The final design included an add fixture button at the bottom.
-Additionally along the right hand side a column for an edit fixture button to allow the updating of individual fixture.
+    * The final design included an add fixture button at the bottom and along the right hand side a column for an edit fixture button to edit each individual fixture.

     #### Mobile

     ![Fixture page wireframe on mobile](media/README/wireframes/fixtures-mobile.jpg)

-    Displays the same as the desktop view just slimmer to fit the screen size.
+    Displays the same as the desktop view just thiner to fit the screen size.

     Changes in final design:

-    * In the final design it was a bit too much content to fit on a small screen, so I removed the date and time as that was the least relevant information to the fixture.
-For the admin the edit fixture button is in the row below.
+    * In the final design it was a bit too much content to fit on a small screen so i removed the date and time as that was the least relevant information to the fixture and for adming moved the edit fixture button into a row below.

 * Edit Fixture